MarcinZyrkowski/Word-Counter/README.md

 3. Generate report
 > allure serve target/allure-results

-from folder where you downloaded project or use:
+from folder where you generated report or use:
 > mvn allure:serve

 or use